Saturday, 18 May 2024

 17.00 hrs to 18.00 hrs Poomari celebration

-06.00 hrs to 17.30 hrs Devotees offering, distribution of mangala
+06.00 hrs to 17.30 hrs Devotees offering, distribution of Mangala

 thread and bangles

-The poojas are conducted at the Durgai Temple / Bhagavathy Temple by the Kerala Thantris / priests.
+The poojas are conducted at the Durgai Temple / Bhagavathy Temple by the Kerala Thantris/priests.
 Aval, Pongal, Turmeric powder.
 Kumkum and sandal paste are given as Prasad.

-Believed to be idol of Kannagi
+Believed to be the idol of Kannagi

-Believed to be idol of Kannagi
+Believed to be the idol of Kannagi

 HOW TO REACH

-Alternatively Before Paliyankudi- can reach Nayakar Thozhuvu – Kannagipuram, from here the trekking distance will be 3.5 KM.
+Alternatively Before Paliyankudi- can reach Nayakar Thozhuvu – Kannagipuram, from here the trekking distance will be 3.5 km.

-LOCATION OF THE TEMPLE : CLICK HERE
+LOCATION OF THE TEMPLE: CLICK HERE

-A Jala work on the Compund wall
+A Jala work on the Compound wall

 Durga / Bhagavathy Shrine where poojas are done by Thanthiris of Kerala